turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ## About the Author

-This tutorial was created by [Minato Fund](https://github.com/minatofund), an active group to participate in merging blockchain projects as testnet validator node runner and operator.
+This tutorial was created by [Minato Fund](https://github.com/minatofund), an active group helping merge blockchain projects operating as a validator.

 ## Introduction

-If you have SCRT tokens but do not want to run your own node, delegation is a great option.
+If you are interested in staking SCRT tokens but do not want to run your own node, delegation is a great option.
 In this tutorial, we will delegate SCRT tokens to a validator, and unbond the delegation using SecretJS and a [DataHub](https://datahub.figment.io/sign_up?service=secret) node.

 ### About Delegation:

-Delegation involves giving some of your staking power to a specific validator on Secret Network, who will then give you a share of their fees and rewards.
+Delegation involves giving some of your staking power to a specific validator on the Secret Network, who will then give you a share of their fees and rewards.
 As a delegator, you essentially get the same returns as a node operator minus their commissions.
 If there is an on-chain governance vote, a delegator's vote will be the same as their validator's, unless the delegator changes their own vote manually.
-Since at present there can only be 50 active nodes on the network, delegators play a crucial role in decentralization.
+Since there can currently only be 50 active nodes on the network, delegators play a crucial role in decentralization.

 ### Prerequisites: